thib1984/ytdlmusic/README.md

 ``pip3 install -ytdlmusic:x.x.x #to downgrade the app`` to downgrade ytdlmusic to a specified version with pip
 ## use

-``ytdlmusic "the beatles" "let it be"`` will return a 5 items result list from which to chose which item to download, as a mp3/OGG file in the current directory
+``ytdlmusic "Rexlambo" "Stay With Me"`` will return a 5 items result list from which to chose which item to download, as a mp3/OGG file in the current directory

 ```
-~$ ytdlmusic "the beattles" "let it be"
+~$ ytdlmusic "the beattles" "Stay With Me"
-artist : the beatles
+artist : Rexlambo
-song : let it be,
+song : Stay With Me,
-search the beatles let it be MP3/OGG with youtubesearchpython
+search Rexlambo Stay With Me MP3/OGG with youtubesearchpython

 1
-Let It Be (Remastered 2009)
+Stay With Me (Remastered 2009)
 https://www.youtube.com/watch?v=QDYfEBY9NM4
 4:04 - 75,940,717 views

 2
-Let It Be (Remastered 2015)
+Stay With Me (Remastered 2015)
 https://www.youtube.com/watch?v=HzvDofigTKQ
 3:51 - 13,390,170 views

 3
-The Beatles - Let it be
+Rexlambo - Stay With Me
 https://www.youtube.com/watch?v=7P6X3IWLECY
 4:15 - 29,202,773 views

 4
-Beatles   Let It Be 1970
+Beatles   Stay With Me 1970
 https://www.youtube.com/watch?v=nt9uBlRuBPw
 3:55 - 326,823 views

 5
-Let It Be (Remastered 2009)
+Stay With Me (Remastered 2009)
 https://www.youtube.com/watch?v=hR-3ajVftG4
 3:53 - 1,684,647 views